Fantastique: 20th century post World War II

 World War II exacted both a huge physical and psychological toll on French culture.
 France's defeat in 1940, followed by four years of occupation, confronted writers with choices they never before had to face.
 The discovery of the atom bomb and the Cold War introduced sharp new fears.
 Mainstream French culture increasingly frowned upon works of imagination and preferred instead to embrace the more naturalistic and political concerns of the existentialists such as Jean-Paul Sartre and Albert Camus.
 Yet, paradoxically, despite being marginalized by critics and the literary establishment, the fantastique thrived as never before, both in terms of quality and quantity.

 Significant foreign influences on French modern fantastique include Franz Kafka, Jorge Luis Borges, H. P. Lovecraft, Dino Buzzati, Julio Cortázar, Vladimir Nabokov and Richard Matheson.
-Other more recent influences included Stephen King, Clive Barker, J. R. R. Tolkien and Robert E. Howard, none of whom were well known in France before the early 1980s.
-The growth in popularity of heroic fantasy during the last decade is a tribute to the Americanization of world culture.
+Other more recent influences included Stephen King, Clive Barker, none of whom were well known in France before the early 1980s.
 In Latin America of the 21st century, authors such as César Aira, Roberto Bolaño, José Baroja, Andrés Neuman, Juan Gabriel Vásquez, Jorge Volpi, among others, stand out.

 Some of the most interesting authors and works up to the 1980s are: